15 Best Places to Live in Texas in 2024

 • Bike Score: 39

-Frisco is among the fast-growing best areas in Texas to live in and is ranked as one of the best places to live by magazines like Money Magazine.
-Though it was a sleepy farm town a few decades ago, it is now one of the best up-and-coming towns in Texas, with a bustling downtown and urban amenities.
-Frisco boasts 49 parks spanning 1,370 acres, and you’ll find 165 shops at the upscale Stonebriar Centre with dozens of dining options.
+Frisco is among the fast-growing areas in Texas and is ranked as one of the best places to live by Money Magazine.
+Though it was a sleepy farm town a few decades ago, it's now a notable up-and-coming towns in Texas, with a bustling downtown and urban amenities.
+Frisco has 49 parks spanning 1,370 acres, and you’ll find 165 shops at the upscale Stonebriar Centre with dozens of dining options.

 Beyond the mall, check out the many restaurants along Preston Road, enjoy a day at the National Videogame Museum, or catch a game at Dr. Pepper Ballpark.
 We think you will appreciate the rapidly growing job market, and you might find it’s the perfect place for young professionals and families looking for quality schools with relatively affordable homes compared to median income.